-- Flowers: Fake flowers are BANNED from certain beaches so be sure to stick with the real deal and check with Your Daytona Beach Wedding Company on questions regarding this.
+- Flowers: Fake flowers are BANNED from certain beaches so be sure to stick with the real deal and check with your Beach Wedding Company regarding this.

 - Flexibility: Some times the best laid plans just don’t work out.
 So if your flower girl is having a diva melt down or just too nervous to walk the aisle, don’t worry.
 The show must go on.
 Have your designated “supervisor” walk/carry her down the aisle or down the beach a bit while she calms down.

 - Treats: It’s always nice to offer a little treat as a reward for a job well done and to keep the little one entertained/happy.
 Some ideas are bubbles, candy, a small toy.
 You can arrange ahead of time who will be in charge of bringing that to the beach.

 Well that covers it!
 Are you ready for your beach wedding flower girl to make way for you down the aisle?
 Click to book your Beach Wedding!